-BDC provides financing, capital and consulting services to help create and grow Canadian small and medium‑sized businesses.
+BDC provides financing, capital and advisory services to help create and grow Canadian small and medium‑sized businesses.
 BDC is subject to various laws.

 Business Development Bank of Canada Act